albertovth/football_predictor/README.md

 - The root `README.md` and `METHODS.md` describe the active reorganized repository.
 - `docs/README.md` and `docs/METHODS.md` currently mirror the root documents.
 - Archived legacy scripts may still contain historical `/home/albertovth/SPI` path references, but active code no longer depends on them.
+- The all-versus-all simulation is now much faster because the active simulation scripts use NumPy Poisson sampling instead of the older manual inverse-Poisson path.